Breaking Down Barriers: How Digital Identity Is Bridging The Gap In Financial Inclusion

 Breaking Down Barriers to Digital Payments with Digital Identity

-Digital identity can also facilitate cross-border payments, which have traditionally been complex and time-consuming.
-By enabling secure and reliable identification of both senders and recipients, digital identity can help streamline the cross-border payment process and reduce costs for customers and financial institutions.
+Digital identity also simplifies cross-border payments, which have traditionally been slow and expensive.
+Secure identification of both senders and recipients streamlines the process and reduces costs for customers and institutions alike.

 The Role of a Digital Stability Board in Ensuring Safe and Efficient Digital Commerce